All case studies

 $0

-• The result: A 20× cost-per-meeting gap surfaced — email at ~$12/meeting vs. paid social at ~$200/meeting.
+The result.
+A 20x cost-per-meeting gap surfaced: email at ~$12/meeting vs. paid social at ~$200/meeting.
 Ad budget rewired. $5M revenue plan now tied to real numbers instead of aspiration.

 Terraboost runs a national outdoor media business.
-Leads come from Meta and Google paid social, email agencies (SmartLead, Kale), telemarketing teams, QR-code scans at physical locations, and a scattered set of referral sources.
-The CRM had grown with the business — which is another way of saying it had never been consolidated.
+Leads come from Meta and Google paid social, email agencies, telemarketing teams, QR-code scans at physical locations, and a scattered set of referral sources.
+The CRM had grown with the business, which is another way of saying it had never been consolidated.

 Every new lead source had spawned its own workflows.
 By the time we arrived, there were roughly 16 workflows per lead source.
 Reps didn't trust the CRM because the CRM didn't behave consistently.
-Shared booking links meant the most aggressive rep captured every inbound; escalations to sales leadership were happening weekly.
-Acuity no-show rate was hovering around 70% with no automated recovery.
-A critical Zapier integration was still owned by an inactive user who had left the company.
+Shared booking links meant the most aggressive rep captured every inbound.
+Escalations to sales leadership were happening weekly.

 Meanwhile, leadership was being pushed toward a $5M revenue plan.
 Nobody could defend the number because nobody could tell which channels were actually generating profitable meetings.
 The answer was buried under a decade of workflow sprawl that nobody wanted to touch.